KlaBier/klabier.github.io/_posts/2025-02-02-LCW-step-by-step.md

 Additional information:
 This setup is like a Lego set – it can be expanded and customized as needed.
-Jan Bakker, in his example, sent an SMS and included a TAP.
+Jan Bakker, in his [Example (Link here)](https://janbakker.tech/automate-issuing-temporary-access-pass-for-joiners-with-lifecycle-workflows/), sent an SMS and included a TAP.
 His post was great and inspired me to build my example.
 Thanks for that!

 But these are just ideas of what you can do with this functionality, and it is meant to inspire you to implement your own requirements using Lifecycle Workflows.